 An accomplished collaborator, Miss Marcy works with several professional choirs including “Labyrinth Choir” and “Capella Clausura”.
 “Labyrinth Choir” tours Europe every two years; she has toured with them in 2016 and did so again in the summer of 2018.
 Her repertoire extends from Medieval to Classical works, and she works with early music ensembles “Newton Baroque” and “A Joyful Noyse”.
 A great advocate for new music, Miss Marcy has premiered works by living composers Peter Aldins, John Morrison, Mel Fitzhugh and David Owens.

-Miss Marcy currently studies with Karen Holvik at the New England Conservatory where she is pursuing a Masters Degree.
+Miss Marcy currently studies with Karen Holvik, and received her Master’s Degree from the New England Conservatory in May of 2019.
 For her Undergraduate degree she did a dual degree program with Emerson College and the Longy School of Music where she attended the latter on a presidential scholarship, and studied voice with Jayne West.